CNeiheisel/easybuild_local/README.md

 ```

 ## R Installation on dev-intel18
 This portion will cover installation on a different development node (dev-intel18).
-This is similar to installation on dev-intel16, but with a few changes.
+This is similar to installation on dev-intel16, but with a few changes specific to dev-intel18.

 ## 1. Open dev-intel18